 What We Do

-The Anatomy and Histology facility turns tissues and whole organs into sections that are suitable for microscope examination or physiological experiments.
-Think of the anatomy and histology facility as an extension of scientists’ own labs.
-Whether researchers use the facility’s equipment on their own or utilize the experience of our on-site staff, they have the ability to get more science done effectively and efficiently.
+The Anatomy and Histology facility slices tissue and whole organs into sections that are suitable for microscope examination or physiological experiments.
+You can think of the Histology and Anatomy facility as an extension of scientists’ own labs.
+Researchers can use the facility’s equipment on their own or utilize the expertise of our on-site staff to request a wide array of services and histological technics.
+Both routes provide the researchers with the ability to get more science done effectively and efficiently.

-Scientists have access to 1,000 square feet of workspace for tissue fixation, sectioning, immuno-labeling, and staining of a variety of mouse brains and other cells and tissues.
-They can tap into staff skilled in antibody-labeling methods and preparing cultured brain slices for physiology experiments.
-Or they can access a full range of equipment, including two chemical fume hoods for fixatives, a cell culture hood, a clean box, and four CO2 incubators for preparing primary cultures.
+Scientists have access to 1,000 square feet of workspace for tissue fixation, sectioning, immuno-labeling, and tissue expansion of a variety of tissue types.
+They can tap into staff skilled in antibody-labeling methods, preparing cultured brain slices for physiology experiments, and clearing tissue for optimal imaging.
+Or they can access a full range of equipment, including two chemical fume hoods for fixatives, vibratomes (4) and cryostats (2), perfusion pumps (5), and microscopes.

-- Cryostats and vibratomes.
-Investigators can use two Leica 3050S cryostats, five Leica vibratomes, and a CryoJane tape transfer system.
+- Investigators can use two Leica 3050S cryostats, equipped with CryoJane tape transfer method.
+In addition to four Leica VT1200S vibratomes for sectioning tissue.

 - Anesthesia and perfusion-fixation of mice and rats